customers without power from crashes in 2022

 in repair costs per pole

-We replace a power pole about every other day because of a car accident.
+We replace a power pole about every other day because of a vehicle crash.

 Your safety is our first priority

-We're seeing more cars hit our power poles, often because of distracted driving.
+We're seeing more motorists hit our power poles and equipment, often because of distracted driving.

 Please steer clear of the poles and drive safely.